-An applicant can schedule a concept meeting with the Community Development Department staff to discuss the rezoning review process and Master Plan for Land Use recommendations for the property.
-There are no fees associated with this meeting and it can be arranged by contacting the Community Development Department at 248-347-0475.
+An applicant should schedule a concept meeting with the Plan Review Center staff to discuss the rezoning process and Master Plan for Land Use recommendations for the property.
+There are no fees associated with this meeting.
+It can be arranged by contacting the Community Development Department at 248-347-0475.
 A concept meeting is not required but is recommended.
-A meeting with the Planning Commission's Master Plan and Zoning Committee may also be held to discuss the rezoning request.

-An applicant must discuss the proposed rezoning of a property with the Community Development Department staff at a Pre-application meeting.
-Pre-application meetings typically follow any previously held concept meetings.
-An applicant should submit the required Pre-application Meeting Request Form (found in Attachment A and at www.cityofnovi.org) along with the proposed rezoning engineering survey and a brief narrative of the reason for the proposed rezoning as well as any potential future development plans.
-If the applicant wishes to receive an estimate of review fees, the Request for Estimated Fees form can also be submitted (found in Attachment A and at www.cityofnovi.org).
-Pre-application plans are reviewed and Pre-application meetings are held free of charge.
-Once the Pre-application package is submitted a meeting can generally be scheduled within ten business days.
+An applicant must discuss the proposed rezoning of a property with the Plan Review Center staff at a Pre-Application meeting.
+Pre-Application meetings typically follow a concept meeting, and provides a more detailed review of the proposed project.
+An applicant should submit the required Pre-Application Meeting Request Form (found in Attachment A and at cityofnovi.org) along with the proposed rezoning engineering survey and a brief narrative of the reason for the proposed rezoning as well as any potential future development plans.
+If the applicant wishes to receive an estimate of review fees, the Request for Estimated Fees form can also be submitted (found in Attachment A and at cityofnovi.org).
+Pre-Application plans are reviewed and Pre-Application meetings are held free of charge.
+Once the Pre-Application package is submitted a meeting can generally be scheduled within ten business days.